Phone IconClose Icon

 You’ve been pre-approved by your lender and you’re in contract, now it’s time to get your property approved.
 Appraisal time.

-Your pre-approval probably went something like this — a mortgage lender looked at your bank statements, employment history and pay stubs, then approved you for a specific amount of money.
+Your pre-approval probably went something like this—a mortgage lender looked at your bank statements, employment history and pay stubs, then approved you for a specific amount of money.
 Well, a home appraisal is just like that, but for the property itself.
 Instead of financial documents, it features an open floor plan, hardwood floors and other neighboring houses selling for, say, $400k-$450k.
 Once your appraiser has taken all of the factors into consideration, they’ll assign a value to the home.
+Which brings us to results.
+There are three potential appraisal outcomes: high, low, and equal.
+Let’s talk about what happens for each instance so you know what to expect.
+No jokes here.

 appraisal/əˈpreɪzəl/ n.
 An expert estimate of the value of something.

 Your home appraisal is a required step in the home financing process, handled mainly by your lender.
-It’s how they ensure the amount of the loan isn’t more than the value of the property but it’s super valuable for you, too.
+It’s how they ensure the amount of the loan isn’t more than the value of the property, but it’s super valuable for you, too.
 An appraisal is a great indicator of the quality of investment you’re about to make.
 While the opinion of value can vary slightly from appraiser to appraiser, you’ll be getting a professional look into the overall condition of your home.

 Appraisal 1: High